 Tahar took the hint and smiled blissfully.

-The next afternoon Tahar was at the edge of the wood along which lay the Prince’s farm, where stood a large house surrounded by almond trees.
+The next afternoon Tahar was at the edge of the wood along which lay the Prince’s farm, in the center of which stood a large house surrounded by almond trees.
 The house was larger than any Tahar had ever seen and it was at the farm’s main entrance, where ended a long shadowy pathway that ran between fields full of sheep and goats and others covered with olive-trees and vines.
 Tahar could also see flights of pigeons hovering around.
 The more Tahar made sure this was the Prince’s farm the more he hesitated to head for the house.
 But as in Balîd’s douar, it only took him one more effort of courage to move forward.
 He went down the path and walked on, and his horse walked behind him.
 And where Tahar stopped the horse stopped, too.
 Tahar glanced round to see whether the horse had put its foot in it.
 “He didn’t,” Tahar reassured himself.
 But the horse neighed, and in no time a servant appeared and asked Tahar who he was and what he was doing there.
 “I am Tahar ben Ahmed Erregragi,” said Tahar, dripping with sweat.
 “His Highness the Prince has sent for me.”

 “Right,” said the servant.
 “Wait here!
 I’ll take your horse into the stable.”

 And that was what he did, leaving Tahar standing in the doorway.
-“I’ve seen no guards, no one’s stopped me,” Tahar thought, gazing at the pigeons.
+“I’ve seen no guards, no one’s stopped me,” Tahar thought, peeping at the pigeons.
 “Is there a prince’s home without guards?
 There’s calm and peace here.
 This is strange, really.”

 But only a moment later there was a lot of noise.
 The servant returned and bowed Tahar in.
 Tahar looked down as he followed the servant across the courtyard but he could feel the presence of dozens of men in uniform.